umd-xlab/mario-kart/README.md

 ## Relevant Code

+### Examine the game in interactive mode
+1. In `mario-kart/stable-retro`, run `./gym-retro-integration`
+2. In the Game drop-down menu, click **Load Game** navigate to your `SuperMarioKart-UMD` folder and select `rom.sha `.
+3. You can start the game from the beginning loading screen, or you can load in the game at a specified start location (after the loading screen).
+This is known as a **state**.
+To do the latter, in the Game drop-down menu, click **Load State** and navigate to the state you'd like to open within the `SuperMarioKart-UMD` folder.
+If not otherwise stated, we have named it `beginner.state`.
+4. The old reward structure was able to be edited within this GUI.
+You can edit it by opening the Data drop-down menu and clicking **Load Scenario**.
+However, we switched to scripting the reward structure and you can edit it outside of the GUI.
+(I recommend using VS Code or another similar code editor to edit the reward file directly.
+It is called `script.lua`.)
+5. You can examine the various variables with the right-hand menu.
+It may also be useful to observe when the scenario is 'Done' for the ending condition.

 ### Train the agent
 1. Ensure that your reward structure in `mario-kart/stable-retro/retro/data/stable/SuperMarioKart-UMD/script.lua` is appropirate for the scenario you are trying to run.
 2. Ensure that you have the right parameters set up for your model to start training in `mario-kart/stable-retro-scripts/models.py`.